csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 # Notes
 - Excluding labour trading and irrigation for now
+- The scripts described below should go in *Assets/Backend*, and are *SHARED* among subteam branches
+- Assets/Components is for scripts that you write that get dragged and dropped onto Unity game objects.
+These can be individual among sub teams, or shared

 # SIMULATION START
 - Initialize `GameState` with player(s) in `GameState.Initialize`